steaks/blueprint-docs/docs/architecture.md

     name: "myApp",
     state: [], //TODO state
     events: [myEvent$], //TODO events
-    hooks: [myFunc$] //TODO hooks
+    tasks: [myFunc$] //TODO tasks
   };
 });
 ```

-#### Hooks are also events and state
+#### Tasks are also events and state

-A hook is considered to be both an event and state.
-So you can trigger a hook just like you can trigger an event.
-And you can inject the state of the result of a hook just like you'd inject state.
+A task is considered to be both an event and state.
+So you can trigger a task just like you can trigger an event.
+And you can inject the state of the result of a task just like you'd inject state.

 #### File Structure